 We write about FPSes each week in

-Triggernometry, a mixture of tips, design criticism, and a celebration of virtual marksmanship.
+Triggernometry, a mixture of tips, esports, and a celebration of virtual marksmanship.